 If your employer and the WCC denies your request to change doctors, you may still wish to get a second opinion or independent medical exam (IME).
 An IME entails visiting a doctor who will perform a one-time examination, review your medical records, and give recommendations on your treatment, work restrictions, and disability rating (limitations).
 This can help give a more well-rounded picture of your condition to the workers’ comp insurer when it values your workers’ comp settlement and can be useful evidence at a workers’ compensation hearing if benefits are denied.

 Finally, if your employer denies compensability of your injuries, or if you disagree with the care and treatment plan its appointed provider has recommended and haven’t been able to reach a compromise, you may pay for additional or different treatment yourself out of pocket.

-If you’re unhappy with your treatment following a work-related injury, an experienced Iowa workers’ comp attorney can help you file an Alternate Medical Care Application and prepare for a hearing with the WCC to explain why a change is necessary.
-An attorney can also advise you if an IME may be appropriate for your situation and help you find a physician.
+If you’re unhappy with your treatment following a work-related injury, an experienced Iowa workers comp attorney can help you file an Alternate Medical Care Application in Des Moines and Urbandale, IA area and prepare for a hearing with the WCC to explain why a change is necessary.
+An experienced attorney can also advise you if an IME may be appropriate for your situation and help you find a physician.

 Recent amendments to Iowa workers’ compensation laws have changed many aspects of coverage and procedure for injuries occurring on or after July 1, 2017.
 Navigating these changes and the rest of the workers’ compensation process can be confusing and complicated.
 If you have suffered a work-related injury, an experienced workers’ compensation attorney can help you get the medical care, benefits, and compensation you deserve.
 Contact the Platt Law Firm today for a free, no-obligation consultation.